 I cherish NIKE the most, each competitor, craftsman and surely understood celeb wears it around like it’s an announcement, I might want to be envisioned that route also.

-Do you think media plays an important role in bringing forward artists?
+Do you think the media plays an important role in bringing forward artists?
 Or it depends upon the person, that if you have skills you will be known by your work automatically?